gharib85/coolvib/doc/methods.rst

 Non-adiabatic relaxation rates from first order time-dependent perturbation theory
 ----------------------------------------------------------------------------------

-The relaxation rate of a vibrational mode :math:`\omega_{\mathbf{q}j}` due to electron-phonon scattering events can be derived using Fermi's golden rule and in the absence of spin-orbit coupling is given by
+The relaxation rate of a vibrational mode :math:`\omega_{\mathbf{q}j}` due to nonadiabatic coupling is given by Fermi's Golden Rule as derived from time-dependent perturbation theory and is given by:

 .. math::
     :label: gamma